dajavous/thejigasaurus/README.md

 The theme used is Grey Dragon 4.0.2 which can be downloaded from https://blog.dragonsoft.us/gallery-3/, which also requires the greydragon module.

-For completeness, all required files are included here: Gallery v315 installation, modules and theme used.
+For completeness, all required files are included here: Gallery v315 initial files for installation on server, plus the modules and theme used.
 The modules and theme include all the customisations made to these files - further customisations were made to other installation files as documented in the Winmerge report.